HIV and AIDS

 Across the region, UNICEF works with partners to prevent and treat HIV infections among children and their mothers, to increase care and support for children orphaned by AIDS, and to reduce risks and vulnerability among adolescents.

-We have played a critical role in strengthening national health and maternal and child health systems, in partnership with the World Health Organization, to eliminate mother-to-child transmission of HIV.
-As a result, most countries have committed to elimination and are switching to the simplest and most effective antiretroviral treatments.
+We have played a critical role in strengthening national health and maternal and child health systems, in partnership with the World Health Organization to eliminate mother-to-child transmission of HIV.

-UNICEF-supported research has helped to bridge knowledge gaps on adolescents who are most likely to be exposed to HIV or to transmit it.
-For example, in China, a UNICEF-supported survey resulted in a sexual and reproductive health/HIV hotline for young people.
+UNICEF has developed tools and supported analysis that have helped bridge knowledge gaps on adolescents who are most likely to be exposed to HIV or to transmit it.

 UNICEF-supported national and regional studies have contributed to the development of social protection for children affected by HIV and AIDS, particularly in ensuring their access to basic services including treatment for infected children, psycho-social care and reducing stigma and discrimination.